hyperledger/iroha-2-docs/src/guide/python.md

     ))
 ```

 And add a listener on that filter.
-Don't worry, the `rust` side of the process is asynchronous, so barring issues with the GIL, you won't lock up your interpreter.
+Don't worry, the Rust side of the process is asynchronous, so barring issues with the GIL, you won't lock up your interpreter.

 Note the types.
 The `EventFilter` is a type that filters out anything that isn't an event (and non-event types are beyond the scope of this tutorial).
 The `pipeline` module helps us by providing a concrete type of `EventFilter` , namely one that listens for transactions.
 Note that we haven't used the `hash` here.